keblu/nse/README.md

 By using `nse` you agree to the following rules:

 1) You must cite [Ardia and Bluteau (2017)](https://doi.org/10.21105/joss.00172) in working papers and published papers that use `nse`.
-2) You must place the following URL in a footnote to help others find `MSGARCH`: [https://CRAN.R-project.org/package=nse](https://CRAN.R-project.org/package=nse).
+2) You must place the following URL in a footnote to help others find `nse`: [https://CRAN.R-project.org/package=nse](https://CRAN.R-project.org/package=nse).
 3) You assume all risk for the use of `nse`.

 Ardia, D., Bluteau, K. (2017).